MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 ## 1 - Create a target table

 To ingest data from an event hub to Azure Data Explorer, you need a destination table for the data.
-You can create a table using the [.create table command](kusto/management/create-table-command.md), create a new table using the wizard in the following step, or use an existing table.
+Create a table using the [.create table command](kusto/management/create-table-command.md), create a new table using the wizard in the following step, or use an existing table.

 ## 2 - Connect to an event hub